demisto/content-docs/docs/contributing/contributing.md

 Contributing allows you to make the content that you build on Cortex XSOAR available to every client through the  [Marketplace](/marketplace).
 Content can be either Partner or Community supported.

-All the free content (i.e. everything excluding Paid Content Packs) is open source and lives in the Cortex XSOAR [GitHub Repository](https://github.com/demisto/content), with a MIT license.
+All the content is open source and lives in the Cortex XSOAR [GitHub Repository](https://github.com/demisto/content), with a MIT license.

 ## Support and requirements